Asteroid Cloud

 client.insert(1, vector, metadata={"title": "intro", "year": 2026})

-client.upsert(1, new_vector) # replace the vector for id 1# insert (POST)
+client.upsert(1, new_vector) # insert or replace the vector for ID 1# insert (POST)

 curl -sX POST https://api.lsmvec.com/v1/vectors \